IGINOI/Matrix_Transposition/README.md

 - [Contact](#contact)

 ## Replication
 I worked in two different enviroments.
-The idea was also to look at the difference between a controlled envinroment (UNITN Cluster) and a more realistic one (my windows machine).
+The idea was also to look at the difference between a controlled envinroment (UNITN Cluster) and a more realistic one (my Windows machine).

 ### Windows Machine
 #### Machine Specification